Young House Love

 Wallpaper Scoring Tool In Packaging

 However, in our experience, scoring wallpaper is time-consuming, tiresome, and makes the project harder.
-We repeatedly found that our scored wallpaper pieces were more likely to come down in small, choppy bits, rather than large pieces.
-It only added time, mess, and frustration to our project.
-So we don’t personally recommend a scoring tool, but feel free to pick one up if you’d like to test it in your space.
+We found that scoring made our wallpaper come down in small, choppy bits, rather than large pieces.
+So we don’t personally recommend a scoring tool, but feel free to pick one up if you’d like to test it in your space

-Move furniture, art, and decor away from walls: Much like when painting a room, remove large furniture or push it to the center of the room so you have a clear workspace in front of each wall.
+Much like when painting a room, remove furniture or push it to the center of the room to clear a workspace in front of each wall.
 Remove any art or decor from the walls too.

 Wall outlet cover with floral wallpaper